 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category (caravan type development) and conversion of buildings to tourist accommodation.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document Diversification of the agricultural economy is increasing and is seen mainly through numbers of planning applications related to tourist accommodation (caravan type development) and conversion of buildings to tourist accommodation.
+Need to take into Account NPPF - Policies should enable sustainable rural tourism and leisure developments which respect the character of the countryside.
 Need to take into account Paragraph 84 of NPPF - Policies should recognise that sites to meet local business needs and community needs in rural areas may have to be found adjacent to or beyond existing settlements etc. CS7.5 Town Centre and retail strategy Identifies a hierarchy of centres and nature and type of services and facilities each should provide.
-Includes a retail and town centre strategy for the five defined town centres of Kendal, Ulverston, Grange-over- Sands, Kirkby Lonsdale and Milnthorpe.
-There has been a loss of floorspace for town centre uses primarily A1 uses in 2018/2019, as well as B1a uses, compared to an overall gain in 2017/2018.
-The above data, taken together with comparable data over recent monitoring years confirms that the nature and demand for certain uses within the town centres is changing e.g. the loss of retail and ancillary office use and an increasing demand for food and drink uses and business that provide a service such as beauty and hairdressing.
-Ancillary office and storage space above retail premises is also being lost to residential use.
-Policy to be refreshed in light of evidence relating to retail, commercial and leisure needs which needs updating taking account of other relevant town centre strategies.
-Policy needs to be aligned with NPPF, placing an emphasis on supporting diverse range of uses within town centres also government changes with respect to permitted development rights and prior approval.
-1
+There has not been a net loss of floorspace (completions) for town centre A1 uses or B1 a uses in the town centres for the 2019/2020 monitoring year.
+This is compared to a Policy to be refreshed in light of evidence relating to retail, commercial and leisure needs which needs updating taking account of other relevant town centre Category 1: Likely to require significant review, and amendment/or replacement.